bio-ontology-research-group/ontology-tutorial/README.md

 # Before the tutorial (important)

-Importantly, the tutorial will contain a hands-on part.
+The tutorial will contain a hands-on part.
 If you want to participate (instead of just watching the presentation), please download and install Beaker Notebook (http://beakernotebook.com/) and _run_ the code in the [ontology-analysis.bkr](https://github.com/bio-ontology-research-group/ontology-tutorial/raw/master/ontology-analysis.bkr) file at least once.
 This will download the required dependencies (OWLAPI, ELK, SML) which are quite large, and it also downloads a 400MB OWL file which we will use for demonstration purposes.
+Some basic Java/Groovy knowledge is beneficial but not required.

-It is fine to skip this step and still follow the tutorial, but if you want to play with the methods yourself, downloading and running the code is necessary.
+It is fine to skip this step and still follow the tutorial, but if you want to play with the methods yourself, and go away with some running code examples that you can build on, downloading and running the code is necessary.